sagedemage/setup_kubernetes_cluster/README.md

 minikube stop
 ```

-Delete the cluster
+Delete the local cluster
 ```
 minikube delete
 ```

-Delete minikube and all its files
+Delete all the local clusters, profiles, and its files
 ```
 minikube delete --all --purge
 ```